 I also work with clergy one-on-one, offering:

 support and guidance for finding the right music director

 assistance with developing special liturgies and worship services

 thinking through various theological and pastoral approaches to song selection

 One of the most complex issues faced by the church today is the question of how we reconcile our faith with the history of European colonization and the widespread human oppression that occurred under the guise of Christianity from the sixteenth to the nineteenth centuries.
-Most churches nowadays outsource the training of their musicians and music directors to academic institutions of Western art music, which by and large still teach a curriculum that was developed in the late nineteenth century to promote a Eurocentric canon, and the idea of "Western" cultural superiority over "primitive" others.
-Sadly, these attitudes and assumptions still persist in many churches today.
+Most churches nowadays outsource the training of their musicians and music directors to the academic institutions of Western art music, which by and large still teach a curriculum that was developed in the late nineteenth century to promote a Eurocentric canon and the idea of "Western" cultural superiority over "primitive" others.
+Sadly, as a result these attitudes and assumptions still persist in many churches today.

 "Incarnation is basically 'content meeting form.'
 The Gospel is not an ethereal, conceptual message.
 It is an enfleshed reality.
 We are not robotic copycats of a message.
 We are the message.
 Therefore, form matters.
 Therefore, our worship music should reflect our cultures and, potentially, the mishmash of cultures that have responded to the Gospel."

 Decolonization is not about getting rid of church organs, or abandoning "traditional" choral hymns in order to replace them with banjos and African American spirituals.
 In many cases, this would only serve to replicate old colonial patterns of objectification and appropriation.
 Deep discernment is needed in order to determine what "decolonization" looks like within any particular worshipping community.
 For churches who are interested in beginning this work, I highly recommend the following two articles as starting point for conversation about some of the underlying values embedded in Western classical music: